Close Menu

 Unlike the adaptations before it, The Fantastic Four: First Steps doesn’t focus on the group’s cosmic accident.
 Instead, this film takes place after the events, and more importantly, after the family has made a name for themselves with world organizations, sunscreen ads, and a friendly neighborhood smile.

 Forced to balance their roles as heroes with the strength of their family bond, they must defend Earth from a ravenous space god called Galactus (Ralph Ineson) and his enigmatic Herald, Silver Surfer (Julia Garner).
-And ultimately make the decision to protect their family or protect the planet.
+Ultimately, they must make the decision to protect their family or the planet.

 The film’s most glaring flaw is its CGI.
 The visual effects are so bad that the original 20th Century Fox film fares better than this, and it’s not even in the big moments where characters show their powers.
 Instead, it’s in the smaller moments when characters pass a baby to one another or interact with the world around them.